East Bay agencies & municipalities STATUS UPDATES

 ABOVE: felling hundreds of trees beyond the 100 ft.
 Defensible Space requirements for fire safety INCREASES fire danger by: reducing critical, cooling tree canopy windbreaks, shade, and fog; intensifying heat, winds and aridity.

-The many varied projects of several East Bay agencies and institutions, given various names including "fire risk mitigation work" and “vegetation management” affect us all.
+The many and varied projects of several East Bay agencies and institutions, with misleading labels like "fire risk mitigation work" and “vegetation management,” affect us all.
 We remain actively involved and engaged in discussions with these agencies and institutions, including but not limited to: UC Berkeley, The East Bay Regional Parks Districk (EBRPD), The City of Oakland, and the East Bay Municipal Utilities District (EBMUD).

 The City of Oakland is currently creating an EIR (Environmental Impact Report) for their Vegetation Management Plan, required by California state law.
-While it's too early to know what this EIR is going to look like, early indications are that while the environmental consultants did a good job, political pressure from the native plant restoration community has resulted in some non-sensical project recommendations.
-HCN expects to spend considerable time on this in the coming months.
+While it's too early to know what this EIR will look like, early indications are that despite their environmental consultants making science-based recommendation, political pressure from the native plant restoration community has resulted in some non-science-based project recommendations.
+HCN expects to spend considerable time reviewing all this in the coming months.

-East Bay Regional Park District is gradually implementing their "Measure CC" plan under the auspices of the associated EIR that HCN sued and ultimately settled a number of years ago.
-At this time there are no additional EIRs planned and progress is dependent on funding.
-While this plan is far from perfect, it's a generally measured effort that we hope to help shape over the coming years to have a greater use of ensuring neighborhood safety that removal of trees in areas far away from homes.
+East Bay Regional Park District (EBRPD) is gradually implementing their "Measure CC" plan under the umbrella of the associated EIR that HCN sued and ultimately settled a few years ago.
+Currently there are no additional EIRs planned and progress is dependent upon funding.
+While this plan is far from perfect, it's generally a measured effort.
+We hope to help shape it over the coming years, to maintain its focus on ensuring neighborhood safety, not the destruction of trees in areas far from houses and structures.

-THE MAPS BELOW, created by the university, show UC's even more extensive future "vegetation management" projects which appear (as in the photos above) to exceed the needs of defensible space for fire safety and roads access.
+MAPS BELOW, created by the university, show UC's even more extensive future "vegetation management" projects.
+These appear (photos above) to far exceed the needs of defensible space for fire safety and roads access.